dovetail-genomics/capture/docs/source/contact_map.rst

 .. admonition:: Tip no.2

-   ``Juicer tools`` offers additional functions that were not discussed here, including matrix normalization and generating matrix for only specified regions in the genome.
+   ``Juicer tools`` offers additional functions that were not discussed here, including matrix normalization and generating a matrix for only specified regions in the genome.
 To learn more about advanced options, please refer to the `Juicer Tools documentation <https://github.com/aidenlab/juicer/wiki/Pre>`_.

 Visualizing ``.hic`` contact matrix
 +++++++++++++++++++++++++++++++++++

-The visualization tool ``Juicebox`` can be used to visualize the contact matrix.
+The visualization tool, ``Juicebox``, can be used to visualize the contact matrix.
 You can either `download <https://github.com/theaidenlab/juicebox/wiki/Download>`_ a local version of the tool to your computer as a Java application or use a `web <https://www.aidenlab.org/juicebox/>`_ version of Juicebox.
 Load your ``.hic`` file to visualize the contact map and zoom in to areas of interest.

 .. image:: /images/hic.png
    :width: 200pt